lumeland/blog/posts/lume-3.3.0.md

 ## Improved Lume debugbar

+The [Lume debug bar](https://lume.land/docs/core/debugbar/) got some improvements:

+- The js code is inlined in the HTML, instead loaded remotely from jsdelivr.
-The [Lume debug bar](https://lume.land/docs/core/debugbar/) now displays the RAM used.
-It's useful to detect the steps in the build that consume more memory.
+- It displays the RAM used, useful to detect the steps in the build that consume more memory.
+- The button to edit the content in the CMS was moved to the tab bar, so it's visible even if the debugbar is collapsed.